SassDoc/sassdoc.github.io/extending-sassdoc/index.md

 ---
 layout: default
 title: "Extending SassDoc"
-group: "Custom theme"
 ---

-Since 1.8, SassDoc allows you to define custom annotations.

-This can only be done from a [custom theme](/using-your-own-theme/) since SassDoc can't guess how you want your custom annotations to be displayed.
+SassDoc allows you to define custom annotations.
+This can only be done from a [custom theme](/using-your-own-theme/) since there is no way for SassDoc to guess what to do or how those annotations should be displayed.

 Here's a simple example to add a few simple annotations to SassDoc within your theme.

 First, you'll have the usual theme function.
-It's not covered in this page.
+Refer to [Using Your Own Theme](/using-your-own-theme/) for more informations about this.

 {% highlight js %}
 module.exports = function () {